Image via danieldervartanian.com

 A Quincy Quarry News meme

-That and so what for the fact that Braintree relatively recently sold its municipal broadband cable service as its operations were not cutting it, not to mention that the City of Quincy’s finances are shaky at best these days.
+So what apparently for the fact that Braintree relatively recently sold its municipal broadband cable service as its operations were not cutting it, not to mention that the City of Quincy’s finances are shaky at best these days.

 My bet is the next “solon” up is the recently deposed Ward 4 councilor who will land a cushy job in the Quincy public sector.